qiz-li/lovelace-soft-ui/README.md

 This is the first part of the **step by step guide**.

 These are some of the things you need before getting started.

-## Lovelace UI mode
-### The following is only intended for users using Lovelace UI mode

-### If you use Lovelace YAML mode, I have posted my YAML above.

 ## Custom Cards
 You will need the following custom cards to be installed, it is easily done via [**HACS**](https://hacs.xyz).
 Please read HACS documentations and install the following cards.